westernmagic/spin/README.md

 ### broken wacom calibration

-The default System Settings>Wacom Tablet>Calibrate... function in Ubuntu 15.10 doesn't work correctly with the ThinkPad Yoga 12.
+The default System Settings>Wacom Tablet>Calibrate... function in Ubuntu 15.10 and 16.04 doesn't work correctly with the ThinkPad Yoga 12.
 Each time you use it, the calibration just get worse and worse.
 So don't use it!

 If you have already messed up your calibration using the systems Wacom calibrator, you can reset it using: